Universal communication part I: modulo additive channels: Conclusion

 \subsubsection{The adaptive communication scheme}

-To achieve the claims of Theorem~\ref{theorem:adaptive_L} a variant of the rate adaptive scheme used in a previous paper \cite{YL_individual_full} is used.
-This scheme applies repeated ``rateless'' transmissions: fix a value $K$ of the number of bits per block.
-Generate a random codebook of $\exp(K)$ words chosen independently and distributed uniformly over $\mathcal{X}^n$ which is known at the encoder and decoder (and comprises the common randomness).
+The scheme applies repeated ``rateless'' transmissions: fix a value $K$ of the number of information bits per block.
+Using the common randomness, generate a random codebook of $\exp(K)$ words chosen independently and distributed uniformly over $\mathcal{X}^n$ which is known at the encoder and decoder.
 In each rateless block $b=1,2,\ldots$, the encoder sends $K$ bits to the decoder, by sending the respective symbols from codeword indexed by those $K$ bits.
 Note that at each block different symbols from the codebook are sent.
 The block terminates when a termination condition is satisfied at the decoder.
-Then, the decoder stores the decoded bits and indicates this to the encoder, through the feedback link (a 0-1 feedback is sufficient), and a new block of $K$ bits begins.
+Then, the decoder stores the decoded bits and indicates this to the encoder, through the feedback link (a 0-1 feedback is sufficient), and a new block, conveying $K$ new bits, begins.
 The last block is potentially not decoded, if the termination condition is not satisfied at the last symbol.

 The decoding and termination rule are specified next.
 Suppose that the current symbol number is $i$ and the block number is $b$.
 The last symbol of the previous block (number $b-1$) was sent at symbol $j$ ($j=0$ if $b$ is the first block).
 Let $\vr {\hat x}_1^j$ denote the transmit sequence that follows from the previous decisions made by the decoder (i.e. is composed of the symbols from the codebook matching the decoded bits at each previously decoded block), and let $\vr x_{j+1}^i(m)$ denote the transmitted symbols matching codeword $m$ ($m=1,\ldots,\exp(K)$). $\vr {\hat z}^i(m)$ defined below is the decoder's hypothesis on the noise sequence $\vr z^i$: